Blog Index

 Navigation

-Minnesota Association of County Health Plans (MACHP) is a Minnesota nonprofit which is an association of County-Based Purchasing (CBP) plans that have come together to strengthen and promote this successful Minnesota-grown model.
-CBP is a successful model for delivering Minnesota Health Care Programs (MHCP) that has delivered strong results for 40 years.
-A bipartisan coalition of legislators passed landmark legislation enacting CBP into Minnesota law in 1997, and giving counties special authority to choose this model to care for MHCP enrollees.
+Minnesota Association of County Health Plans (MACHP) is a Minnesota nonprofit trade association of the state's three County-Based Purchasing (CBP) plans working together to strengthen and promote this successful Minnesota-grown model.
+For more than 40 years, CBP has produced outstanding results delivering Minnesota's publicly subsidized health care programs for low income individuals (Minnesota Health Care Programs or MHCP).
+A bipartisan coalition of legislators passed landmark legislation enacting CBP into Minnesota law in 1997, giving counties special authority to choose this model to care for MHCP enrollees.
+In 2025, legislators enacted a new advancement in this model by passing County Administered Rural Medical Assistance or CARMA.

-CBP plans are a county or group of counties that elect to utilize CBP to deliver health care services primarily to people who qualify for Minnesota's publicly subsidized health care programs for low income individuals (Minnesota Health Care Programs or MHCP).
-CBP plans are fundamentally different from HMOs and other managed care models, primarily in that they are owned and operated by the local counties they serve.
-CBP plans add unique value to MHCP by providing enrollees with dependable access to care, enhancing health care quality, supporting health care innovation in rural areas, and coordinating with county social and health care services for more efficient and effective outcomes.
+Counties Can!
+CBP plans are owned and governed by the counties they serve to deliver MHCP to low income individuals Across Greater Minnesota.
+CBP plans are fundamentally different from HMOs and other managed care models, bringing unique value to public programs because of local oversight and responsiveness to needs.
+CBP plans provide MHCP enrollees with dependable access to care, enhancing health care quality, supporting health care innovation in rural areas, and coordinating closely with county public health and social services for integrated and innovative care.

-• Supporting legislation that ensures and protects local control and self-determination of counties in electing to utilize CBP and in forming CBP organizations.
-(See: Minnesota Statutes 256B.69256B.692256B.694)
+• Supporting legislation that ensures and protects local control and self-determination of counties in choosing CBP and the new CARMA program.
+(See: Minnesota Statutes 256B.69256B.692256B.694, 256B.695)

 • Working for stronger public policy supporting local county authority and the CBP model.